Cornelius Nathaniel Dorsette, MD, a member of the class of 1882, was the second African American to receive a degree from UB.

 He is often identified as the first licensed or certified Black physician in Alabama.
 He maintained a long-time practice in Montgomery County, where he spent the majority of his life.

-Born into slavery in North Carolina, Dorsette was separated from his mother at two months of age.
+Born into slavery in North Carolina, Dorsette was separated from his mother when he was two months old.
 He was raised by his grandmother and attended the Hampton Institute, a Virginia college for freed slaves founded in 1868, where he was a classmate of Booker T. Washington — founder of what is now Tuskegee University.
 Dorsette graduated from Hampton in 1878.